Pints, Pounds, & Pâté

 for a long haul flight

-First things first!
-A lot of people just throw on clothes and run to the airport to hop on a flight to Europe.
-Honestly, this is a critical *packing* mistake.
+First things first.
+A lot of people just throw on clothes and run to the airport to hop on that transatlantic flight to Europe.
+Honestly, this is the first, and perhaps the most critical, Europe *packing* mistake.

-You're 100% missing an opportunity to help out your packing approach and make yourself feel more comfortable during and after your long haul flight!
+By not thinking through what you wear on the flight to Europe, you're absolutely missing an opportunity get your clothes to Europe efficiently and make yourself feel more comfortable during and after your long haul flight!

 You should absolutely plan your airplane outfit when you are packing and lay it out along with everything else.
 This way, you won't get into a rush and end up making a bad, last-minute clothing decision.